- PhilsComputerLab Youtube Channel

 There is a dummy core, which starts very quickly and only allows you to start other cores.
 I am not a fan of analog noise, but other option is not available.

 An old 8-bit british home computer with iconic sound and graphics.
-This was very popular in Europe and Russia.
+Was very popular in Europe (UK) and Russia.

 You can find the latest core here.
 Copy it into the root folder of the SD-card.
 Start the MiST and load this core.

-If everythings is loaded, you will be greeted with a grey screen and a menu, where you can start games/programms (Tape loader), tinker with the basic language, use the calculator, or some other tools:
+If everythings is loaded, you will be greeted with a grey screen and a menu, where you can start games/programms (Tape loader), tinker with basic language, use a calculator, or some other tools:

 You can load games in formats TRD, TAP and CSW.
 I’ve only tested the TAP format.
 Load the tape (TAP), go to Tape Loader and then input Load «».
 Actually, the keyboard of the spectrum is full of shortcuts, so that you can’t type the word load as easy, as you think.
 Press «J», the word «Load» will be inserted.
 Then press Shift+P 2 times for that quotation marks.
 Hit Enter to start loading.
 The screen will have those multicolored lines and in a couple of seconds (or minutes, if the option Fast tape load is set to off) the game will be loaded.
 That’s all.